mIRC-Scripters/mirckb/docs/source/commands/gunload.rst

     * - Parameter
       - Description
     * - <name>
-      - The name that you used to reference the agent in the initial **/gload** call
+      - The name that you used to reference the agent in the initial :doc: `/gload </commands/gload>` call

 Example
 -------